JackLGood/RealTimeFacialEmotionForUnity/README.md

 # Unity Real-Time Emotion Detection
 ![Real-time Emotion Detection demo](ScreenRecording2025-06-12at4.40.31PM-ezgif.com-optimize.gif)

-A Unity based ML model to Webcam pipeline showing real-time facial emotion recognition using the [FER+ DCNN](https://github.com/onnx/models/blob/main/validated/vision/body_analysis/emotion_ferplus/model/emotion-ferplus-8.onnx) and Unity’s Barracuda inference engine ([https://github.com/Unity-Technologies/barracuda-release?tab=readme-ov-file#](https://github.com/Unity-Technologies/barracuda-release?tab=readme-ov-file#)).
+Noticed there is no open source emotion detection asset for Unity developers.
+So here is a ML driven real-time facial emotion recognition to Webcam pipeline using the [FER+ DCNN](https://github.com/onnx/models/blob/main/validated/vision/body_analysis/emotion_ferplus/model/emotion-ferplus-8.onnx) and Unity’s Barracuda inference engine ([https://github.com/Unity-Technologies/barracuda-release?tab=readme-ov-file#](https://github.com/Unity-Technologies/barracuda-release?tab=readme-ov-file#)).
 Webcam frames are face-aligned via OpenCV landmarks and fed into the network to detect one of eight emotions.

 ---